zopefoundation/z3c.menu.ready2go/src/z3c/menu/ready2go/README.txt

   >>> root['site'] = Site()
   >>> site = root['site']

 Now we have to set the site object as site.
 This is normaly done by the traverser but we do this here with the hooks helper because we do not really traaverse to the site within the publisher/traverser:

-  >>> from zope.app.component import hooks
+  >>> from zope.site import hooks
   >>> hooks.setSite(site)

   >>> site['content'] = Content()